 Despite their buzz, biodiversity markets face significant challenges.
 “We are still asking business to invest in nature for nature’s sake,” said Ash Knop, Wilderlands CEO.
 Frameworks like the Taskforce for Nature-related Financial Disclosures (TNFD) are critical for increasing business awareness and fluency around nature impacts and dependencies, but “until there are mandated actions on goals, companies are not going to move.
 We are looking for leadership.”

-Tim Male, executive director of Yale University’s Environmental Policy Innovation Center suggested Australia keep a close eye on the Europe for that leadership.
-Mandated cross-sector action comes from government-level policy engagement.
+Tim Male, executive director of Yale University’s Environmental Policy Innovation Center suggested Australia keep a close eye on Europe for that leadership, where mandated cross-sector action comes from government-level policy engagement.
 Europe’s Corporate sustainability laws and newly passed Nature Restoration Law exemplify this.
 Together, Male called them “the new frontier of environmental regulation.”

 Navigating permanence in the race to 30×30